aaronpowell/apollo-graphql-appinsights/packages/server-plugin-appinsights/README.md

 # Azure AppInsights plugin for Apollo Server

+NOTE: This version of the package is for Apollo Server v4 - use an older version for Apollo Server v3.

 This package provides integration with [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview?WT.mc_id=javascript-7129-aapowell) (part of Azure Monitor) for metrics gathering within Apollo Server.

 ## Usage